bccorre/nd013-c1-vision-starter/README.md

 ```
 ![alt Experiment 1 results](experiments/experiment_01/exp_01_res.png "tensor flow board with training and eval losses")
 ```
 Given the results above, the local minima stagnation is more pronounced.
+The model seems to be in better minima and jump to a new one twice.

+Although, it does converge to losses values better than the reference.
+For the training set it reaches 5.94, and to the evaluation set it reaches 5.94.
+This show that the split are good enough.

 This means that a new optimizer with a new learning rate decay strategy would improve the convergency.